-Located in the town of Fossil, an easily accessible digging site is open to the public for a small donation fee.
-The hillside just behind the baseball field at the Wheeler High School is a productive Fossil fossils bed.
+Located in the city of Fossil, an easily accessible digging site is open to the public for a small donation fee.
+The hillside just behind the baseball field at the Wheeler High School is a productive fossil bed.

-Over 30 different species of plants have been found here including ones somewhat similar to present day alder, maple, sequoia, oak, ash trees, rose, and hawthorn.
+Over 30 different species of plants have been found here including ones somewhat similar to present-day alder, maple, sequoia, oak, ash trees, rose, and hawthorn.
 Some extinct species can be found as well.
 The Cascades formation blocked most precipitation, creating a rain-shadow effect.
-As a result the climate east of the Cascade Mountains become semi-arid.
-Maple and pine trees only adapted to the dry conditions and today can be found in this area.
+As a result, the climate east of the Cascade Mountains becomes semi-arid.
+Maple and pine trees are only adapted to the dry conditions and today can be found in this area.

-The fossil bed was exposed during the Wheeler High School constructions in 1949 and since is open to public access.
-Almost every rock on the hillside behind the school contains leave impressions.
-A little bit of digging is needed to exposed shale.
+The fossil bed was exposed during the Wheeler High School constructions in 1949.
+Since access to the bed is allowed to the public.
+Almost every rock on the hillside behind the school contains a leaf impression, but a little bit of digging is needed to exposed shale.
 Fossilized leaves are hidden inside of the soft rock.
 Rarely, collectors can find insects, salamanders, seeds, and flowers.

-Open the shale piece by splitting the layers with a chisel or strong knife, lightly tapping with a hammer.
+Open the shale piece by splitting the layers with a chisel or a durable knife, lightly tapping it with a hammer.
 Hopefully, a whole ancient leaf will be revealed.

 There are some tools available on the site to use, but it is suggested to bring your own including a rock pick hammer, trowel, and chisel.